 There are several things you need to be aware of when doing this.

-- Make sure you use an ATM that doesn’t charge a fee.
+2. Make sure you use a cash machine that doesn’t charge a fee.
 For cards issued from USA, Ziraat Bankası and a handful of other ATMs don’t charge a fee.

 Can You Use Euros In Istanbul?